670 Jon M. Huntsman Hall

 Research Interests: corporate criminal law, corporate ethics, criminology, law and psychology

-Links: Carol and Lawrence Zicklin Center for Business Ethics Research
+Links: Carol and Lawrence Zicklin Center for Governance and Business Ethics

 PhD, Rutgers University; JD, Northeastern University School of Law; BA, The Johns Hopkins University

-Consultant, Private Sector Development and Competitiveness Project, World Bank, 2012-2014; Member, Academic Council, Hills Program Governance, Center for Strategic and International Studies, Washington, D.C., 2002-present; Regional (North America) Secretary General, International Society of Social Defense and Humane Criminal Policy, Economic and Social Council, United Nations, 2004-present; Member, Working Group on Business-Led Collective Action Against Corruption, World Bank Institute, 2007-2013; Member, Working Group, PRME Anti-Corruption Working Group, UN Global Compact, 2010-present; Member, United Nations Global Compact Academic Advisory Team, 2006-2007; Advisory Board Member, Business Contributions to the Millennium Development Goals, United Nations Development Programme, 2006-2007; Member, International Advisory Board, Program on Global Corporate Social Responsibility and Sustainable Competitiveness, World Bank Institute, 2005-2008; Board Member, Center for Political Accountability (Washington, DC), 2009-present; Faculty Advisory Committee, Initiative for Global Environmental Leadership, 2014- present; Senior Advisor, International Infrastructure Finance Fund, 2013-present; Member, Expert Advisory Committee, World Economic Forum, Anti-Corruption Collective Action Project in the Infrastructure and Urban Development Industries, 2014-present.
+Consultant, Private Sector Development and Competitiveness Project, World Bank, 2012-2014; Member, Academic Council, Hills Program Governance, Center for Strategic and International Studies, Washington, D.C., 2002-2015; Regional (North America) Secretary General, International Society of Social Defense and Humane Criminal Policy, Economic and Social Council, United Nations, 2004-present; Member, Working Group on Business-Led Collective Action Against Corruption, World Bank Institute, 2007-2013; Member, Working Group, PRME Anti-Corruption Working Group, UN Global Compact, 2010-2015; Member, United Nations Global Compact Academic Advisory Team, 2006-2007; Advisory Board Member, Business Contributions to the Millennium Development Goals, United Nations Development Programme, 2006-2007; Member, International Advisory Board, Program on Global Corporate Social Responsibility and Sustainable Competitiveness, World Bank Institute, 2005-2008; Board Member, Center for Political Accountability (Washington, DC), 2009-present; Faculty Advisory Committee, Initiative for Global Environmental Leadership, 2014-2019; Senior Advisor, International Infrastructure Finance Fund, 2013-2019; Member, Expert Advisory Committee, World Economic Forum, Anti-Corruption Collective Action Project in the Infrastructure and Urban Development Industries, 2014-2018.

-William S. Laufer and Mihailis E. Diamantis, The Prosecution and Punishment of Corporate Criminality, 15 Annual Review of Law and Social Sciences ___ (2018).
+Mihailis E. Diamantis and William S. Laufer (2019), Corporate Prosecution and Punishment of Corporate Criminality, Annual Review of Law and Social Sciences, 26.

 Matthew Caulfield and William S. Laufer (2018), The Promise of Corporate Character Theory, Iowa Law Review Online, 103 (101).

-William S. Laufer (Forthcoming), The Missing Account of Progressive Corporate Criminal Law, 14 New York University Journal of Law and Business___ (2017).
+William S. Laufer (2017), The Missing Account of Progressive Corporate Criminal Law, 14 New York University Journal of Law and Business, New York University Journal of Law & Business, 14 (), pp. 71-142.

 This course explores constitutional criminal procedure or the law of the Fourth, Fifth, and Sixth Amendments to the United States Constitution.
 Topics included the laws and rules associated with search and seizure, arrest, interrogation, the exclusionary rule, and deprivation of counsel.
 Social science evidence that supports or raises questions about legal doctrine will be examined.
 No prerequisites are required.